Psi Upsilon

 Psi Upsilon (ΨΥ), commonly known as Psi U, is a North American fraternity, founded at Union College on November 24, 1833.
-The fraternity reports 50 chapters at colleges and universities throughout North America, some of which are inactive.
+The fraternity has chartered fifty chapters at colleges and universities throughout North America, some of which are inactive.

-Psi Upsilon's foundation provides scholarships and other financial guidance to students throughout the United States and Canada, giving preference to its own members, as well as mentoring and other support services.
+Psi Upsilon's foundation provides scholarships and other financial guidance to students throughout the United States and Canada, giving preference to its members, as well as mentoring and other support services.

 History

 In 1833, five sophomore and two freshman members of the Delphian Society, a local literary group, had become friends and began to meet regularly to exchange essays and engage in literary debate.
 The seven men thus founded Psi Upsilon on the evening of November 24, 1833.
 The first constitution was adopted on January 10, 1834.

-The first expansion chapter was started in 1837, when a member of Psi Upsilon at Union transferred to New York University.
+The first expansion chapter was started in 1837 when a member of Psi Upsilon at Union transferred to New York University.
 Ten chapters were founded in the first ten years, and eight more chapters were founded in the twenty years after that.
 By 1904, when the last founding father, Edward Martindale, died, there were 23 chapters and more than 11,000 members.

-During World War II, a few chapters, such as the Omicron, rented their houses to the Army as barracks and offices.
-One chapter, the Epsilon Nu, rented its house to a sorority (Gamma Phi Beta).
+During World War II, a few chapters, such as the Omicron, rented their houses to the Army as barracks and offices.One chapter, the Epsilon Nu, rented its house to a sorority (Gamma Phi Beta).
 The rental income these chapters received allowed them to survive.
 Other chapters, such as the Lambda and Eta, could not afford the taxes and upkeep on an empty house and had to sell.

 After the war, the executive council hired professional staff and established a central office to assist chapters.
-At first the office consolidated initiation records and address lists, published a newsletter, and secured the fraternity's historical artifacts.
+At first, the office consolidated initiation records and address lists, published a newsletter and secured the fraternity's historical artifacts.
 Over time, the staff's size and function grew.
 Young alumni were hired to visit chapters as educational and leadership consultants, reviewing chapter operations and suggesting ways to improve.
 Leadership training was developed and expanded, and regular conclaves began to be held to train officers and alumni.
-Handbooks were published for each officer position and for general programs.
+Handbooks were published for each officer position and general programs.
 Alumni associations were given professional advice on fundraising and house renovations.
 Within twelve years of the end of the war, five chapters were reactivated and four new chapters were chartered.